fimatmon/MyPhotoAlbum/README.md

 # MyPhotoAlbum
-Display your photos by a program.
+Display your photos by a Java based program.